-Students have the opportunity to earn a degree in a robust International Studies program housed in the Department of Political Science.
+In addition, students can pursue a degree in the International Studies program housed in the Department of Political Science.
 This program offers broad training in the liberal arts and human sciences, emphasizing the study of foreign languages, and a specialization in a degree concentration.

 The Dean's Advisory Committee on International Initiatives (DACII) focuses on the College's engagement in study and research abroad.